 Monday, March 27, 2017

-Josefowitz will address BART’s operations, budget, expansion plans, and personnel policy, including what many consider the agency’s overly generous pensions.
-He will speak about the construction of housing at BART-owned sites, something he advocated during his campaign.
-And he will address Measure RR, the recently passed BART bond issue, which he supported.
-What assurances do we have that the money will be wisely spent?
-In campaigning for passage of Measure RR, Josefowitz answered questions about BART.
-In 2015, Josefowitz criticized BART’s multi-million dollar spending on “extension after expensive extension on the edge of the system.”
+Josefowitz addressed BART’s operations, budget, expansion plans, and personnel policy, including what many consider the agency’s overly generous pensions.
+He also addressed the construction of housing at BART-owned sites, something he advocated in his campaign, and Measure RR, the recently passed BART bond issue, which he supported.
+He suggested that it was too soon to evaluate major initiatives.

 Josefowitz represents District 8, a San Francisco district that includes the area north of Kirkham and west of 7th Avenue and Laguna Honda Blvd.
 (Click on orange district.)
 Before being elected to the BART Board, Josefowitz founded and ran RenGen, a company that built renewable energy power plants.